-In his last album, definitely dedicated to Ariana Grande, he opened The Divine Feminine by rapping “This sun don’t shine when I’m alone”, referring to his beloved girlfriend.
+In his previous album, definitely dedicated to Ariana Grande, he opened The Divine Feminine by rapping “This sun don’t shine when I’m alone”, referring to his beloved girlfriend.

-In Swimming, Ariana Grande being his ex, feels better and brighter off of a toxic relationship, and he may be alone, though not lonely.
+In Swimming, Ariana Grande being his ex, feels better and brighter off of a toxic relationship, and Mac might be alone, but still finds inner peace.
 Healthy and not under depression no more, he mentions at numerous times the light of the sun in this post break-up album.

 Actually, five main lexical fields in his lyrics are about the water, the sky (sun and clouds), loneliness, time and self-forgiveness :